 2. Ponytail Facelift

-A ponytail facelift is less invasive than a traditional facelift.
+A ponytail facelift is a minimally invasive option compared to an invasive facelift or traditional facelift.
 The procedure gets its name from the incisions made behind the patient’s ears, which resemble a ponytail.
 This type of facelift is often used to treat sagging in the mid-face region.
-We can also combine it with other procedures, such as a brow lift or eyelid surgery.
+Some patients may also combine the ponytail facelift with non surgical treatments or a nonsurgical facelift for enhanced results.
+We can also combine it with other procedures, such as a brow lift or eyelid surgery, and multiple treatments can be used together for a more comprehensive facial rejuvenation.

 3. SMAS Facelift